Trump University: History

-Trump claimed that students gave 98% favorable reviews to the program, but according to some former students, Trump University employees pressured students to offer favorable reviews, told them they had to fill out the forms in order to obtain graduation certificates, and did not undertake procedures often used to ensure that surveys were filled out objectively.
+Trump claimed that students gave the program 98% favorable reviews, but according to some former students, Trump University employees pressured students to give favorable reviews, told them they had to fill out the forms to obtain graduation certificates, and did not undertake procedures often used to ensure that surveys were filled out objectively.

 In an infomercial, Trump said he "hand-picked" Trump University's instructors.
-He testified in a 2012 deposition, however, that he never selected the instructors for the program.
-According to Michael Sexton, Trump signed off on the school's advertisements.
-For a time in 2008, it used the name Trump Wealth Institute.
-In June 2010, "Trump University" changed its name to "The Trump Entrepreneur Initiative".
+But in a 2012 deposition, he testified that he never selected the instructors.
+According to Sexton, Trump signed off on the school's advertisements.
+For a time in 2008, it used the name "Trump Wealth Institute".
+In June 2010, Trump University changed its name to "The Trump Entrepreneur Initiative".
 It largely ceased operations in 2010.

 The Trump Institute was a separate business.
-It was licensed by Trump University, and Donald Trump received a cut of every seat sold, but Trump University did not own any part of it.
+It was licensed by Trump University, and Trump received a cut of every seat sold, but Trump University owned no part of it.
 It was owned and operated by Irene and Mike Milin of Boca Raton, Florida.
 It offered real estate seminars from 2006 to 2009, at which point the licensing agreement expired and was not renewed.
-Trump himself was not involved in the operation of the Trump Institute, but he recorded a broadcast infomercial promoting it and appeared in an introductory video before each seminar.
+Trump was not involved in the operation of the Trump Institute, but he recorded a broadcast infomercial promoting it and appeared in an introductory video before each seminar.

 Allegations of impropriety and lawsuits

 Three lawsuits were filed asserting that Trump University engaged in a variety of illegal business practices, ranging from false claims to racketeering.
-Two were federal class actions: one against Trump University and its managers, including Donald Trump, and one against Donald Trump personally.
+Two were federal class actions: one against Trump University and its managers, including Trump, and one against Trump personally.
 A third case was filed in New York State court.